- It is the Right Thing to Do

 2. It is The Law

 As of June 21, 2001 rules were mandated by Section 508, 1194.22 of the Workforce Investment Act.
 508 is an amendment to the Workforce Rehabilitation Act of 1973.
-The new law applies to all Web sites operated by federal government agencies.
-It requires web pages to comply with accessibility standards.
+The law applies to all Web sites operated by federal government agencies.
+It requires Web pages to comply with accessibility standards.
 Under the law, Web sites are required to structure their design, content and underlying technologies to be accessible to people with disabilities.
-Higher education around the world is moving strongly toward accessible design of Web sites.
-Section 508 does not apply directly to the University, but the Federal effort provides a good example of what can be done.
+Section 508 does not apply directly to University Web sites (unless funded by federal grant money).
+However, the federal effort provides a good example of what can be done.
+Typically courts measure accessibility by what the institution or orginization has set as their standard.

 3. It is a University Policy and Standard